 Figure 6 shows the selective application of visual styles.
 The leftmost image shows two iso-surfaces of the cube dataset.
 All styles are fully applied.
 In the middle image of Figure 6 the rule if density is high then glossyness is high is applied.
 The style glossyness is affected by this rule and applied only to regions of high density.
 The right image of Figure 6 demonstrates the selective application of a style following a curvature based rule.
 The contours are drawn in red in regions with the first principal curvature not close to zero.
 The rules that lead to the selective application of the visual styles can be read in the opposite direction to resolve the image and to map back the styles to the original semantic parameters.
-The image in the middle of Figure 6 can be interpreted with the sentence if glossyness is high then density is high and the image on the right can be interpreted with the sentence if contours are red then curvature is not close-to-zero.
-The augmentation of the final result with the inverted rules ensures the interpretability of the achieved visualization.
+The image in the middle of Figure 6 can be interpreted with the sentence if glossyness is high then density is high and the image on the right can be interpreted with the sentence if contours are red then curvature is not closeto-zero.
+The augmentation of the final result with the inverted rules ensures the bijectivity of the achieved visualization.

 In this Section we introduced the concept of semantic layers for illustrative volume rendering.
-Semantic layers provide a methodology for a linguistically specified mapping from volumetric attributes to visual styles.
-Note that each of the described components can be replaced independently.
+Semantic

-Fig. 7.
-Overview of the fuzzy logic system: The evaluation of two simple rules influencing the same style is illustrated.
+Figure 7: Oerview of the fuzzy logic system: The evaluation of two simple rules influencing the same style is illustrated.
 The density and curvature based rules are evaluated.
 The implication truncates the membership function of the semantic values specified in the consequent part of the rules.
 The membership functions after the implication are aggregated and defuzzyfied.
-The result is a numeric value for the style color-coding
+The result is a numeric value for the style color-coding layers provide a methodology for a linguistically specified mapping from volumetric attributes to visual styles.
+Note that each of the described components can be exchanged independently.
+For example the rule base for a medical application can be reused for illustration purposes.
+Also a set of predefined styles can be reused.
+For example a set of styles for illustrative visualization can be reused in different illustration scenarios.

-4 IMPLEMENTATION
+4 Implementation

 In this Section we describe the implementation of the concepts introduced in Section 3.
-We chose fuzzy logic to achieve the definition of semantic values for volume attributes as well as for the description of styles.
+We chose fuzzy logic to achieve the definition of semantic values for volume attributes as well as for styles.
 Each semantic value is specified by a membership function of a fuzzy set.
 The actual mapping of the values of volume attributes to values of visual styles is specified using fuzzy rules.
 The evaluation of the rule base is done using fuzzy logic operations.
 The whole fuzzy logic inference process used in our system is described in Section 4.1.
-More general introductions to fuzzy logic can be found in [20, 22].
+An more general introduction to fuzzy logic can be found in [19].
 The result of the fuzzy logic inference are style volumes that describe the value of each voxel for a given style.
 Each style provides a parameterization.
 The parameterized definition of styles is achieved in our system by style descriptors.
 For the final rendering the styles are applied incrementally.
 In our implementation the incremental application of the layered styles is done during rendering.
 We introduce style descriptors in Section 4.2 and give details about the implemented direct volume rendering algorithm.